R

 How South African creators monetise YouTube, TikTok, Instagram, and blogs — ad revenue, sponsorships, affiliate marketing, and what it really takes to earn a living.

-• YouTube Partner Programme (YPP): Once you hit 1,000 subscribers and 4,000 watch hours (or 10 million Shorts views in 90 days), you can monetise with ads.
+The YouTube Partner Programme (YPP) lets you monetise once you hit 1,000 subscribers and 4,000 watch hours (or 10 million Shorts views in 90 days).
+YouTube gives creators 55% of ad revenue.

 Content Niche SA RPM (per 1,000 views) 100,000 views earns